HP 49/50 series

 There are five calculators in the 49/50 series of HP graphing calculators.
 These calculators have both algebraic and RPN entry modes, and can perform numeric and symbolic calculations using the built-in Computer Algebra System (CAS), which is an improved ALG48 and Erable combination from the HP 48 series.

+It is widely considered the greatest calculator ever designed for engineers, scientists, and surveyors.
+It has advanced functions suitable for applications in mathematics, linear algebra, physics, statistical analysis, numerical analysis, computer science, and others.

+Although out of production, its popularity has led to high prices on the used market.